DoctorrDeep/sudoku-helper-solver-backend/README.md

 The challenge is to NOT watch the video again or research any type of backtracking algorithm.

-## How the project is arranged

-- `visualize_sudoku_solution.py`
-  - this needs a sudoku square as input, which it gets from `starter_sudoku_sets.py`
-  - it uses one of the solvers
-    - `no_backtracking_solution.py`
-    - `backtracking_solution.py`

 ## TODO

+ #### Deprecated

+- Make pygame flip between initial problem and presented solution periodically
+- Make each iteration of recursion visual, make it pretty

+#### Active

 - ~~run ALL linters and tests through GH actions~~
 - ~~All solvers to use the Sudoku class, remove, non class solvers~~
 - ~~move get_suggestions to class method~~
+- ~~Make pytests for all functions~~
+- ~~convert cli + pygame into help-only state, i.e. not deleted, but hidden and not run unless local+explicit~~
-- Make REST service out of the solver with
+- Make REST service out of the use cases using FastAPI with the following requests
-  - endpoint to create a new problem
+  - ~~endpoint to create a new problem (create, as endpoint)~~
-  - endpoint for hints when a problem is sent
+  - ~~endpoint for hints when a problem is sent (hints, as endpoint)~~
-  - endpoint for solutions when a problem is sent
+  - ~~endpoint for solutions when a problem is sent (solve, as endpoint)~~
+  - Add better Documents/example body
-- drop cli
+  - handle exceptions
-- Make pytests for all functions
+  - set timeouts for difficult problem creation
-- Make pygame flip between initial problem and presented solution periodically
-- Make each iteration of recursion visual, make it pretty
+  - write rest-api tests
+- Terraform code to deploy
+  - dockerize app?
+- Link to React App locally